oktadev/okta-blog/_source/_posts/2020-05-27-serverless-java-aws.md

 by: contractor
 communities: [java]
 description: "The cloud is maturing from virtual machines being a discrete unit of work to virtual functions.
 In this post, we explore serverless with Java and AWS"
-tags: [aws, amazon web services, oauth2, security, serverless, java]
+tags: [aws, amazon-web-services, oauth2, security, serverless, java]
 tweets:
 - "Do you already use Java on AWS EC2?
 Maybe serverless is right for you.
 Move from machine to function with this tutorial."
 - "Wanna write Serverless functions with Java?
 If the answer is, 'Yes, please!' you want to read this post!"